ashish1779/Help-Booster/README.md

 Common interactive forum so that people can share theire medical problem as public or private so that doctor can open it and give suggestion to people.<br />
 Blood donation request can be send on common interactive platform.<br />
 Information to fight general health care (Dengue, swainflu and other dangerous virus)<br />

+#### Finding people during rescue mission by army or any organisation:-
+People under trouble open his wifi then he get a notification of the resuce team if they are under 50 meter range of that people.<br />
+##### Why this feature:-
+Some time rescue team came and due to not seing any people who are in trouble they go ahead therefore this feature can help to recue each and every person.

+#### Share the condition of area by clicking pictures:-
+So that the resuce team can rescue accordingly.

+#### Team Name:- bOOST_uP
+#### Team Members:-
+##### AVNEET JAIN
+##### ASHISH ANAND